garcitxiki9/MANTIS-AR-GLASSES/README.md

 <a name="bugserror"></a>
 ## Bugs and error

+- When you are inside an option (multimeter, battery, info...), if you click left or right, you move through the menu without the need to click back.
+- When you are in the thermal camera, if you click back, the program crashes and you need to reset the glasses.

+<a name="disclaimer"></a>
 ## Disclaimer
 ![alt text](https://i.imgur.com/LufqfRG.png)
 The glasses are not designed for use in devices or situations where there may be physical injury if the software has errors.